vagetablechicken/openmldb-compose/README.md

 24/02/04 06:18:29 INFO HiveMetaStore: 0: Opening raw store with implementation class:org.apache.hadoop.hive.metastore.ObjectStore
 ```

 **We need more than a metastore uri to use spark read/write hive.** Spark needs postgresql configs and maybe more.
-For simplicity, I use hive-site.xml, copy `hive-site.xml` to spark conf dir, so that Spark on deploy-node and taskmanager containers(deploy spark will copy the conf) can read the conf.
+For simplicity, I copy `hive-site.xml` to spark conf dir, so that Spark on deploy-node and taskmanager containers(deploy spark will copy the conf) can read the conf.

 And you should check keyword `HiveConf` in log to know if session use hive as built-in catalog.